stscoundrel/wp-post-crud/README.md

 To use autoloading mechanism, you must include `vendor/autoload.php` file in your code.

+## Issues & Contributing

+If you find a bug or feel something is wrong, submit an issue or a pull request.
+Read the instructions first.

 ## Usage

 Post CRUD gives models that have create, read, update and delete methods.
 Main methods: `set_field()`, `get_field()`, `save()` and `delete()`